popoloni/astropy/README_PYTHONISTA.md

 2. **Ensure you have** `astropy.py` and `config.json` in the same directory
 3. **Tap any script** to run it directly in Pythonista

+## ✅ iOS Compatibility

+All wrapper scripts have been updated for full iOS/Pythonista compatibility:
+- **No subprocess calls** - Scripts now directly import and call functions
+- **Native iOS support** - Works perfectly in Pythonista 3
+- **Error handling** - Comprehensive error reporting for debugging
+- **Path management** - Automatic import path setup for all dependencies

+The scripts are now fully optimized for iOS and will work without any compatibility issues.

 ## Configuration for iPad

 Make sure your `config.json` is configured for your location: